corcra/learning_unitary/README.md

 People have commented that this approach is computationally expensive.
 This is true.
 However, my implementation is far from optimial.

+For example:
-For example, every time I calculate a gradient (in one of n*n directions) using finite differences, I call the `loss_function` of the specific model.
-If that model is `general_unitary`, this means calling `unitary_matrix()` on its list of parameters.
-This constructs the corresponding element of the Lie algebra using `lie_algebra_element()`, which in turn runs through the basis elements of the Lie algebra using `lie_algebra_basis_element()`, every time.
+  1. Every time I calculate a gradient (in one of n*n directions) using finite differences, I call the `loss_function` of the specific model.
+  2. If that model is `general_unitary`, this means calling `unitary_matrix()` (in `general_unitary_loss`) on a list of parameters.
+  3. This constructs the corresponding element of the Lie algebra using `lie_algebra_element()`...
+  4. ... which in turn runs through the basis elements of the Lie algebra using `lie_algebra_basis_element()`, _every time_.

 Even though each time I'm only modifying _one_ parameter, and that one parameter corresponds to a specific Lie algebra basis element.
 Clearly, pre-computing the element of the Lie algebra and then modifying _that_ each time would save a lot of useless calculation.
 However, given how I've set up the rest of the code (everything happens through `loss_function()`, which doesn't care or know about intermediate Lie algebra elements) this is a bit tricky to achieve.

-Some (extensive) refactoring could go a long way, but this is (to me) a proof of concept, so for now it's not a high priority.
+Some (extensive) refactoring could go a long way, but this was (to me) a proof of concept, so for now it's not a high priority.

-One could also try to avoid using finite differences at all, which I _am_ working on. :)